GoHypernet/Galileo-sdk/docs/src/universes.rst

 Universes are an Enterprise feature of the Galileo platform that fully partition the user space, storage, and compute resources.
-Galileo Universes are appropriate for companies, universities, and other institutions who would benefit from an isolated webapp environment to connect thier internal users with their own managed resources.
+Galileo Universes are appropriate for companies, universities, and other institutions who would benefit from an isolated webapp environment to connect their internal users with their own managed resources.
 Additionally, Galileo Universes can be upgraded with custom branding and color schemes to match those of the institution purchasing the Universe space.